dottjt/plastic/other/unused/03-family-unused.md

 # part-2

+You see, kids like me didn't have mothers.
+We had computer screens.

  as a gentle introduction to the world of shadows.

 along with mi with thousands of other neglected children,